kaltura/clients-generator/sources/typescript/README.md

 Notice!
 Your application bundle the whole package of kaltura-xxx-client (either rxjs/ngx/typescript), please refer to the library `readme.md` to reduce app bundle size.
 ```

-1. make sure you have dependency for `webpack-plugin-import`.
+1. make sure you have dependency for `babel-plugin-import`.
 2. add plugin configuration to the babel file being used by your application.
 ```
 {